elementor/elementor-developers-docs/src/widgets/widget-inner-wrapper.md

 }
 ```

 Finnaly, widgets that do not employ the `has_widget_inner_wrapper()` function will behave like unoptimized widgets with two wrapping `<div>` elements.
+This behaviour may change in the future to optimize the remaining widgets.

 ### Future

-Developers need to think about the future when unoptimized widgets will no longer be rendered.
-To prevent compatibility and styling issues, all widgets should have `has_widget_inner_wrapper()` method, returning `false`.
+Developers should plan ahead for when unoptimized widgets will stop being rendered.
+To avoid compatibility and styling problems, every widget should include the `has_widget_inner_wrapper()` method set to return `false`.

 ## Examples